-It is recommended that you pack all personal items in two carry-on sized bags.
-A carry-on size suitcase, duffel bag or backpack works well.
-A hip pack, messenger bag or small backpack for daily use in Jacmel is also recommended.
-Your team leader or CCH staff may ask you to assist in bringing supplies into the country via checked bags (please note checked bags have a 50lb limit).
-Please seek guidance from your team leader or CCH.
+Try to pack all personal items in your carry-on bags.
+A hip pack, messenger bag or small backpack for daily use in Jacmel will come in handy.
+Your team leader or CCH staff may ask you to assist in bringing supplies into the country via checked bags

+(please note checked bags have a 50lb limit).
+Please seek guidance from your team leader or CCH regarding team supplies.3